PawarPayal/Anudip-Assignment/Excel/README.md

-This are the basic Concepts in Excel .
+o This are the basic Concepts in Excel .
+o This concepts are useful for beginners.